IBM/ibm-aws-pandemic-management-system-asset-6/WIKI.md

 # Summary

-In this Immersion Day Lab, you will build time-series machine learning models and visualize the results using IBM Cloud Pak for Data Jupyter Notebooks, AutoAI and Embedded Dashboard on Amazon Web Services (AWS) Cloud.
-Developers will learn both **Code** and **No Code** approach to build models and visualize them.
+In this Code pattern, you will build time-series machine learning models and visualize the results using IBM Cloud Pak for Data Jupyter Notebooks, AutoAI and Embedded Dashboard on Amazon Web Services (AWS) Cloud.
+Developers will learn both **Code** and **No Code** approach to build models and visualize the results.

 # Description